 You don't need to find an excuse to plant lavender (Lavandula sp. and cultivars) anywhere, but that heavenly fragrance we all love so much is a repellent for several pests of the vegetable garden and the gardener.
 You probably know that deer avoid it, but there are other insects and animals that also steer clear.
 At the top of the list is ticks.
-Lavender won't ensure that you won't get bit, but it should cut down on the amount of ticks in the area.
-Moths, like those pesky green... cabbage moths, find the scent offensive.
+Lavender won't ensure that you won't get bit, but it should cut down on the number of ticks in the area.
+Moths, like those pesky green cabbage moths, find the scent offensive.
 And even mice will find somewhere else to snack.Continue to 5 of 9 below.

 05 of 09

 Marigolds (Tagetes sp.) don't get the respect they deserve.
 They deter pests both above the ground and below.
 Ring your garden with marigold plants and rabbits will think twice before crossing the line.
 Confuse Mexican bean beetles by interplanting them with your bean plants.
-They have been credited with repelling squash bugs, thrips, tomato hornworms and whitefles.
+They have been credited with repelling squash bugs, thrips, tomato hornworms and whiteflies.
 Some even exude a chemical that kills root nematodes in the soil.
 If nematodes are a problem, you'll need to plant your marigolds a year in advance and leave the roots in the soil, at the end of the season.

 06 of 09

 Cheerful nasturtiums (Tropaeolum majus) prefer cooler temperatures and continue blooming well into the fall.
 They are favored by aphids and make a great trap crop.
 But they are also one of the more delicious edible flowers (and leaves), so don't sacrifice them all.
 Nasturtiums also offer some protection from squash bugs and beetles.
 Nasturtium seeds are large and easy to collect for replanting next season.
 Many will probably seed on their own.
 Plant the seeds after scarifying them first (nicking them or rubbing with sandpaper) to help along their germination.
 Or perhaps you'd like to try turning them into nasturtium capers.

 07 of 09